Women's Health Physiotherapy works

-When returning back to the UK, I married my now husband Ady and have recently had our first little girl.
+When returning back to the UK, I married my now husband Ady and have a had our little girl and am currently expecting number two!
 With this personal journey, I had a further natural migration to understanding the female human body and the significant changes we go through at differing stages of our lives, from puberty to menopause, and the unfortunate side effects that can come with these stages.
-I have completed postgraduate training in Physiotherapy to address urological issues such as stress urinary incontinence (leaking when you cough or sneeze), urge urinary incontinence (leakage preceded by urgency), pelvic organ prolapse (descent of the uterus, bladder or bowel) and pelvic pain.
+I have completed postgraduate and masters level training in Women's Health Physiotherapy to address urological issues such as srinary incontinence, pelvic organ prolapse and pelvic pain.
 A key muscle involved in these issues is the pelvic floor, so sometimes us WH physios are referred to as 'Pelvic floor physios'.
 However, with my prior training in neurology and the musculoskeletal system, this term does not sit comfortably with me as it is naive to think that it is just this muscle alone that is to blame.
 My approach to assessing and treating bladder, bowel and pelvic pain issues is to see how the body is affected as a whole; therefore looking at posture, core stability, global strength and the way in which someone moves during certain activities, and how this interacts with and influences the urogynaecology support system and the pelvic floor.
 For example, if a lady comes in and says she leaks only when she does over a 5km run, sending her away to practice 3 sets of 10 pelvic floor squeezes when she is lying down everyday, is unlikely to make any difference.
 Of course she needs to start somewhere but when progressing her we need to look into the specifics of how and why she is leaking at this time?